 Whenever I feel like things in my life are more chaotic than calm, I say I need a life makeover.
 I am sure a therapist would say it’s a need for self-improvement.

-I wake up and have no gas in the car, no milk for the kids, no idea where my keys are and no sense of how I will ever get through the day’s to-do lists – mostly because I have no idea where I put it.
+Either way, I wake up and have no gas in the car, no milk for the kids, no idea where my keys are and no sense of how I will ever get through the day’s to-do lists – mostly because I have no idea where I put it.

 Well, ever since I finished my year of doing Works of Mercy I have felt as if I needed a blog makeover.